voidfiles/lark/README.rst

     pip install lark

-Next you can create the minimalist of all Flask apps
+Next you can create a simple Flask app that mounts the lark blueprint.

 ::